-Finding the perfect partners for your renovation may seem overwhelming, but we can help you find the best fit for your project.
-Listed below is the criteria you should look for in a contractor, decorator and supplier.
+Finding the perfect partners for your renovation may seem overwhelming, but consultants at Kitchen & Bath Classics and Wolseley Studio can help you find the best fit!
+Here are our recommendations for finding a contractor, designer or supplier.

-The first thing you should look for in a contractor is if they have experience in renovating the room(s) you want to complete.
-If you have a friend or neighbour who recently renovated their bathroom or kitchen, ask them about their tradesperson.
-Once you have a list of contractors, you should:
+The most important in finding a contractor is selecting someone with experience in renovating the room(s) you want to renovate.
+If you have a friend or neighbour who recently renovated their bathroom or kitchen, ask them about their tradespersons.
+You can also look at online reviews of contractors for honest recommendations from their past clients, or ask if you can visit their current job site to see their work first-hand.
+This will help you compile an initial list of contractors.
+You should also:

 Like with contractors, asking friends for recommendations is a great place to start.
 If you have already selected your contractor, ask them if they work with a decorator.
 Since they will be working closely together, an established relationship will be beneficial.
 You should also look for a decorator who is: